aws-samples/aws-flow-ruby-samples/doc/includes/Recipes_ConditionalLoop_desc.rst

-The Conditional Loop code provides a recipe to *execute a dynamically-determined number of activities concurrently*.
+The **ConditionalLoop** code provides a recipe to *execute a dynamically-determined number of activities concurrently*.